Doomsday (DC Comics): Devastator

 The Devastator, an amalgamation of Doomsday and Batman from Earth -1, appears in Dark Nights: Metal and Dark Nights: Death Metal.
 This version formerly operated as Batman before transforming into Doomsday to defeat his universe's version of Superman, retaining his mind and being able to return to human form at will.

 Doombreaker

 In Infinite Frontier, it was revealed that construction worker Lloyd Crayton witnessed Superman's first fight with Doomsday.
 He later obtains one of Doomsday's bones, transforming him into a four-armed monster resembling him called Doombreaker.
 During Superman's fierce fight with Doombreaker, Lois Lane learned of this from Lloyd's neighbor when she went to Lloyd's apartment and found the bone fragment of Doomsday.
-Upon showing it to Superman, he used his heat vision on the bone fragment enough to regress Lloyd back to human form.
+Upon showing it to Superman, he used his heat vision on the bone fragment, returning Lloyd to his normal form.

+After falling into a coma afterwards, Lloyd was placed in the custody of S.T.A.R.
+Labs.
+When Jon Kent took the Doomsday bone fragment across the United States, Lloyd woke up and started tracking it.
+Closing in on it, Crayton turned into Doombreaker again and fought Superman.
+Lois was able to freeze Doombreaker with a space ship's stasis beam.
+He managed to break free and was teleported away by Glyanna of the planet P'luhnn.

 Doomed

 In Convergence, Doomsday's spores transform S.T.A.R.
 Labs intern Reiser into Doomed.